ABOUT ME

 Video

-Compressing video is more complex and that's why most encoders have a lot of settings.
-Not only the bitrate defines the quality, but the encoder's preset.
+Coding videos is more complex, so they have a lot of settings.
+Not only the bitrate will determine the quality, but also the encoder's preset.

-The video files were encoded using these libraries:
+The video files were encoded with the next encoders:

 - VP9: vp9_qsv (Quick Sync Video hardware encoder)

-- The slow presets just mean that the CPU spends more time with encoding.
-On faster presets, it spends less time.
+- Slower presets mean that the processor spends more time encoding, while fast presets use less time.

 H.264

-The H.264 (AVC or MPEG-4 part 10) is the most frequently used video codec that was first released in 2003.
-It's basically used on most platforms, since the encoding speed and quality is somewhat acceptable, perfect for streaming.
-H.264 is part of the MPEG-4 standard and it's the default video codec for MP4, MOV, MKV containers.
+The H.264 (AVC or MPEG-4 part 10) is the most widely used video codec, first released in 2003.
+It is used on every platform, as its encoding speed and quality is reasonably acceptable, making it suitable for streaming purposes.
+The H.264 is part of the MPEG-4 standard and is the default video codec for the MP4, MOV, and MKV (Matroska) container.

 Slow preset (veryslow)